PedroMTQ/UniFuncNet/README.md

 - the first column corresponds to the component type you provided the ID for

-- the second column the search direction, i.e., direction of the search, `global` for searching in both directions, `na` for searching only the provided IDs, without connecting to other instances, `rpg` for searching from reaction->protein->gene, and `pg`, `gpr`, `pr`,`gp`. **Keep in mind you can use multiple search directions**, e.g., `rp,pr`.
-This is especially useful if you want to map compounds to reactions and proteins (web crawling for kegg and biocyc can be only `rp`, but hmdb needs both `rp,pr`).
+- the second column the search mode, i.e., direction of the search, `global` for searching in both directions, and, for example, `rpg` for searching from reaction->protein->gene.
+You can also search only for the data associated with your input IDs without actually searching for connections by leaving this value blank. **Keep in mind you can use multiple search modes**, e.g., `rp,pr`, but this may result in redundant searches.
+At the moment these are all the valid directions of search:
+  - 'gp'
+  - 'gpr'
+  - 'gprc'
+  - 'pg'
+  - 'pr'
+  - 'prc'
+  - 'rpg'
+  - 'rp'
+  - 'rc'
+  - 'cr'
+  - 'crp'
+  - 'crpg'
+  - 'global'
+  - ''

 - keep in mind DRAX will always try to use all available IDs to search for more information.
 That is, if you start with a certain ID (e.g., kegg ID), if DRAX finds searchable information for the other databases (in this case biocyc and hmdb) then it will also collect data from those databases.
-This applies to different components as well, e.g., DRAX starts with gene IDs from kegg, then finds the corresponding proteins for these genes in hmdb and biocyc; DRAX (if the search direction is set to `gp,pg`) will then also find information on genes for these two additional databases.
+This applies to different components as well, e.g., DRAX starts with gene IDs from kegg, then finds the corresponding proteins for these genes in hmdb and biocyc; DRAX (if the search mode is set to `gp,pg`) will then also find information on genes for these two additional databases.

 - Some type of IDs (i.e., `enzyme_ec` and `uniprot`) can be matched with multiple databases. `synonyms` and `chebi` can also be used to query multiple databases.
 For example, for the line `protein | pr | uniprot | P19367`, DRAX will try to match this Uniprot ID with all the databases